MarcL/marclittlemore.com/src/pages/interviews.md

 In this podcast I chatted with chatbot expert Thomas Hybki about Messenger Marketing and [chatbots](/bots).
 I delve deep into my software development past and share my thoughts on the future of conversational marketing.

 {% include partials/spotifyEmbedPodcast, podcastEpisodeId: "0eX0dvjipXtPCHANcbsa2n" %}

+### Surviving Sepsis Interview - January 2018

+Back in 2014, I contracted sepsis and [almost died](/how-i-almost-died/).
+In 2017, I was contacte by a student, [Georgia Woolf](https://twitter.com/tacklingsepsis), who was making an audio documentary on sepsis survivors.
+It was wonderful to be invited to share my story and to help others who struggled with life after contracting such a terrible disease.
+Here's the full interview.

+{% include partials/soundcloudEmbed, trackId: "381971720" %}